Buying a Property in Spain : Six Things You Need to Know

 1. You will need a good lawyer who specializes in conveyance.
 If you are going to invest your time in searching for the right property, you should certainly ensure you spend some time searching for the most suitable lawyer to help guide and advise you.
 You can search on the internet, ask for recommendations from friends, ask at your Estate Agency, etc. Of course , we can be “the one” .
 Please click here to discover how we can help you in the process of buying a property in Spain.

 2. Although you may find your property by yourself, searching on the internet, etc., it make sense to use a reliable estate agent who will be able to offer you a selection of suitable properties.
 Again, use your time to search for the right one.
 A good lawyer and a good estate agent is a perfect combination to assure you a pleasant and safe experience.

-3. Allow 10% for expenses, on top of the purchase price for properties below 400.000 Euros, and up to 12% for more expensive properties.
-The most relevant purchase costs is the transfer tax, currently rated at 8% for properties up to 400.000 Euros (for properties in Andalusia).
-If you buy a brand new property directly from a developer, you will not pay the Transfer Tax, but a 10% VAT + 1,5% Stamp Duty, so the total tax will be 11,5%.
-You can read more about the costs involved in he purchase of a property in Spain here
+3. Allow 10% for expenses, on top of the purchase price.
+The most relevant purchase costs is the transfer tax, recentrely reduced to 7% flat (for properties in Andalusia).
+If you buy a brand new property directly from a developer, you will not pay the Transfer Tax, but a 10% VAT + 1,2% Stamp Duty, so the total tax will be 11,2.
+You can read more about the costs involved in he purchase of a property in Spain here.

 4. You will need a NIE number.
 Although it is not strictly necessary to have it from the beginning, there will be a moment that it will be necessary to pay the transfer tax and to register your property in the Land Registry.
 As it may take a while to get it, it is wise to apply for this number as soon as possible.
 Your lawyer can arrange this for you, with a Power of Attorney.